pnpduy/pnpduy/README.md

 ###

-- I am a senior studying Computer Science at the University of Science</p>
+- I recently graduated from the University of Sciences in Ho Chi Minh City with a bachelor's degree in Mathematics and Computer Science.</p>

 ###